 DIY Concrete lamp

 I got this great idea for pimping my old Ikea lamp from Pinterest and I wanted to try it myself.
-A concrete lamp above the girls desks would be a perfect match with the new style they now have there, but I was afraid of buying one completely made out of concrete because it properly would be to heavy for our celling.
+A concrete lamp above the girl’s desks would be a perfect match with the new style they now have there, but I was afraid of buying one completely made out of concrete because it properly would be too heavy for our celling.

 The lamp that I have from Ikea is very light of weight and only need a thin layer of concrete all over so I imagine that it would be an easy project to do.

 I must admit that I have never worked with concrete before.
 You see a lot of great DIY’s everywhere with concrete and I have for a while wanted to try different thing out with that material and this will be my first project.

 This is what you need for making your own DIY Concrete lamp.

 This is what you do for your DIY Concrete lamp.